Classical Guitar Reach Foundation -

 Future Projects

-CGRFI aims to build a network all over the world with donors, patrons and supporting foundations who would like to promote the classical guitar as well as music education in India.
+CGRF aims to build a network all over the world with donors, patrons and supporting foundations who would like to promote the classical guitar as well as music education in India.

 We appreciate any donations in-order to supply strings, instruments, books, sheet music, nail kits and other relevant music materials to support our Mentees.